IsaacRamos1/IsaacRamos1/README.md

 - 🤔 I’m looking for help with A.I.
 - 💬 Ask me about life, games or deep learning
-- 📫 How to reach me: WhatsApp, Telegram, Instagram, GitHub, Linkedin
+- 📫 How to reach me: WhatsApp, Telegram, Instagram, GitHub, Linkedin -->
-- ⚡ Fun fact: a bot wouldn't lie to you :)
--->